finedevsam/two-fa/README.md

 iii. **user_key:** Securely store this key in your application's database associated with the user's account.
 It will be required for validating 2FA tokens.

 iv. **identifier:** Provides a way to double-check that the QR code generated corresponds to the correct user account, especially in systems where multiple requests might be processed simultaneously.

+### Handling Errors
+In case of failure, the status field will be `False`, and the response may include an additional field, error, detailing the reason for the failure.
+Ensure your application can gracefully handle such scenarios and provide appropriate feedback to the user.